 Salem Population Growth

 Salem has seen continuous and steady growth since its founding.
 By 1900, the population exceeded 4,000 people.
 At the time of the next census in 1910, this number had risen to over 14,000 and had almost doubled just 20 years later.
 In 1970, the population reached over 68,0000 and in 1990 surpassed 100,000.
-Recent estimates show that the current population count is up 8.3% since the last census taken in 2010, indicating that this city will continue to see steady growth well into its future.
+Recent estimates show that the current population count is up 8.3% since the last census was taken in 2010, indicating that this city will continue to see steady growth well into its future.